lina-kim/rnaseq/README.md

 3. Sort BAM file: `samtools sort -o $sample.hisat2.bam $sample.hisat2.unsorted.bam`

 ### Assemble and quantify expressed genes and transcripts with StringTie
-1. Estimate abundances for differential expression analysis: `stringtie -e -B -G ref/mm10.gtf -A $sample\_abund.tab -o ballgown/$sample/$sample.gtf $sample.hisat2.bam`
+1. Estimate abundances for differential expression analysis: `stringtie -e -B -G ref/mm10.gtf -A $sample\_abund.tab -o $directory/$sample/$sample.gtf $sample.hisat2.bam`
    * _Note:_ This is considered StringTie's "alternate" workflow, relying on a well-annotated reference; it will not search for novel isoforms.
 Suggested by the StringTie creator [here](https://github.com/gpertea/stringtie/issues/170).
    * _Historical note:_ Originally the pipeline used StringTie's recommended workflow, but identifying gene names caused trouble as many `gene_id` values were given `MSTRG` assignments.
 StringTie author made note of it [here](https://github.com/gpertea/stringtie/issues/179).

 ### Prepare StringTie outputs for differential expression analysis
 1. Download Python script ([prepDE.py](http://ccb.jhu.edu/software/stringtie/dl/prepDE.py)) provided by StringTie developers
 2. Run script to extract read count information from StringTie outputs: `python2.7 prepDE.py -l 40 [-i $directory]`
-   * _Note:_ This assumes default directory structure created by StringTie, with a `ballgown` folder in the working directory.
-Otherwise, use the `-i` parameter to denote the directory where outputs are contained.
+   * _Note:_ Without the `-i` parameter, this assumes default directory structure created by StringTie, with a `ballgown` folder in the working directory.
+In our case, use the `-i` parameter to denote the directory where outputs are contained.
    * _Note:_ The script requires a Python version between 2.7 and 3.
    * _Note:_ The `-l` parameter takes in average read length.
 While this doesn't affect relative transcript levels, it will impact your absolute values!
 The default parameter for `-l` is `75`.